Investing in Social Enterprise

 We see investment into social enterprise ventures as a powerful way of promoting local economic development.
 We identify promising projects and evaluate their potential to provide job opportunities, train and equip locals with new skills and earn profit in a meaningful way.

-The Cambodian economy has enjoyed consistent economic growth since the turn of the century largely as a result of expansions in the manufacturing and agriculture sectors.
+The Cambodian economy has enjoyed consistent economic growth since the turn of the century, largely as a result of growth in garment manufacturing and agriculture.
 Increased returns from agriculture between 2004-2011 during the commodity price boom saw one million net jobs created in agriculture (1).
-Many locals continue to farm as a form of self subsistence and commerical farming remains a viable and profitable avenue.
+Many locals continue to farm as a form of self subsistence and commercial farming remains a viable and profitable venture.

 (1) World Bank Group, 2017, Cambodia, Report No. 115189-KH.